 Posted by James McAndrew on

-- Place your hand on your hip where your belt would sit
+- To find your measurement, place your hand on your hip where your belt would sit

 - Measure from your hand on your hip to the ground to find your leg length